Company style

-Company style, also known as Company painting (Hindi: kampani kalam) is a term for a hybrid Indo-European style of paintings made in British India by Indian artists, many of whom worked for European patrons in the East India Company or other foreign Companies in the 18th and 19th centuries.
-The style blended traditional elements from Rajput and Mughal painting (predominately) with a more Western treatment of perspective, volume and recession.
+Company style, also known as Company painting, (Hindi: kampani kalam) is a hybrid Indo-European style of paintings made in British India by Indian artists, many of whom worked for European patrons in the East India Company or other foreign Companies in the 18th and 19th centuries.
+The style blended traditional elements from Rajput and Mughal painting (predominantly) with a more Western treatment of perspective, volume and recession.
 Most paintings were small, reflecting the Indian miniature tradition, but the natural history paintings of plants and birds were usually life size.